-The Public Transport Programme comprises projects that focus on the provision of public transport infrastructure.
+This programme comprises projects that focus on the provision of public transport infrastructure.
 Measures include support of rail and metro schemes, junction improvements, public transport enhancements, bus lane enforcement, and other traffic management schemes to aid road based public transport.